lisa-lumos/Snowflake/03-loading-data-into-sf.md

 For files to load to SF, the default encoding character set is UTF-8. gzip is the default compression format for uncompressed files to be loaded to SF stage.
 Compression format can be auto detected for certain formats, if the files are  compressed from the beginning.
 The files sits in the SF stage encrypted using 128-bit keys by default, if the files came unencrypted at the beginning.

+You can include paths in a stage definition; you can also use put command to put the file into a certain folder (path) in the stage

 ## Best practices for data loading
 - Data files >= 100-250 MB compressed.
 - Do not load large files (>= 100GB).
 - Dedicate separate warehouses for loading and querying (to optimize performance for each).
 - Unless bulk loading >= 100s or 1000s of files concurrently, a smaller warehouse (Small, Medium, Large) is generally sufficient.
+- Partition the data into logical paths that with identifiers such as geographical location and date.
+- When loading staged data, narrow the path to the most granular level, such as using pattern options or use common prefix of the files

 Semi-structured:
 - The VARIANT data type imposes a 16 MB size limit on individual rows.